 - Cultural impacts

 - Environmental impacts (including consumption of resources, reducing pollution, and conserving biodiversity and landscapes)

 Sustainable certification bodies accredited by GSTC can be said to meet environmentally friendly quality standards at a high level of world standards.

 The GSTC has reviewed and approved the certification bodies listed below.

-An expansive consulting firm based on China, Bureau Veritas offers a variety of services (including inspections, audits, testing, and analyses) for any industry, from aerospace to transportation and everything in between.
+An expansive consulting firm based on France, Bureau Veritas offers a variety of services (including inspections, audits, testing, and analyses) for any industry, from aerospace to transportation and everything in between.
 Bureau Veritas is the only authorized LEED Certification Auditing Agency in the Asia-Pacific region and offers environmental health assessments and “health, safety, and environment” training to its clients.

 Control Union Certifications

 Described as a “one-stop-shop” for certification programs, Control Union began as a certification body for sustainable agriculture.
 Over the last 100 years, it has since expanded into a global network of other, independent service bodies with expertise in food, animal feed, forestry, and social compliance.

 United Certification Systems Limited (UCSL)